KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 * A stray blaster appears in the middle of a hallway in the Sith Base on Taris (reported by Salk)
 * Ahlan Matale was able to channel his rage in order to use Force levitation in the Council chambers [ISSUE #55](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/55)
 * Bacca's Blade Hilt was never removed from your inventory: [The Comprehensive KOTOR Bug Fix Collection](https://www.nexusmods.com/kotor/mods/75)
+* Bandon's lackeys in Hrakert Station were keen to start the fight right away, forgetting the rule of bad guy monologuing [ISSUE #142](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/142)
 * Bastila would not show you the fourth vision if you travelled to all four planets before the Leviathan [K1R](https://deadlystream.com/files/file/558-kotor-1-restoration/) [ISSUE #10](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/10)
 * Bastilla turned off her lightsaber after the Revelation cutscene: [KOTOR Bug Fix Attempt 1.1](http://deadlystream.com/forum/files/file/470-kotor-bug-fix-attempt/)
 * Belaya attacks with her fists (Reported by Mr Ardvark)